cnov20/triangleMaxTotalAdjacent/README.md

 - [ ] Dynamic Programming — slice/delete/remove values from data-set as they are accounted for / added to the running and/or max total, in conjunction with or to facilitate the “sliding window” approachmfiemfewfew

 Simple Case / Example Provided
-1. Initialize array to give data structure
+1. Initialize array to give the data some structure
 2. Initialize maxTotalSum variable
 3. Set maxTotalSum var to first number of triangle / array — maxSumTotal = array[0] (e.g. 5, in the example provided)
-4.
+4. Run through steps 4-11 or 6-11 above

 Test Cases(s) / Edge Cases
 1. Account for “0” values